bblanchon/ArduinoStreamUtils/README.md

 ### Buffering write operations

 Similarly, you can improve performance significantly by writing many bytes at once.
-For example, if you write to `WiFiClient` one bytes at a time, it will be very slow; it's much faster if you send large chunks.
+For example, writing to `WiFiClient` one byte at a time is very slow; it's much faster if you send large chunks.

 ![WriteBufferingStream](extras/images/WriteBuffer.svg)